Yomguithereal/colifrapy/README.md

 ```

 ###Command
-Arguments are to be defined like for the python [ArgParser](http://docs.python.org/dev/library/argparse.html "ArgParser") class.
+Arguments are to be defined as for the python [ArgParser](http://docs.python.org/dev/library/argparse.html "ArgParser") class.

 Examples of argument declaration:
 ```yaml